Sir, You Are Being Hunted: Development

 After Sir, You Are Being Hunted had been in development for six months, a Kickstarter campaign was launched in November 2012 to crowd fund the game, with a £40,000 goal.
 Funding ended in December, with a total of £92,551 raised towards game development.
 This amount fell short of the £100,000 that would allow character creation and customization, but Big Robot stated that they would "endeavour to get some aspects of it into the game."

 Big Robot founder Jim Rossignol said that the development team wanted to make a game that was "desperate and scary, but without being straight-faced," and "kitschy but with a genuine underlying threat."
 Jim stated that the team "had a vision to take what was kind of bleak and frightening about the British landscape and put it into a game", going on to say that they had focused heavily on audio in the game, describing it as "one of those differences that people won't really notice explicitly while they are playing but they will get a lot back from it."

 In May 2013 new gameplay videos showcased mountain biomes which had recently been added.
 These biomes are remote mountainous and rocky areas away from lootable buildings.

-On September 1 2021, Big Robot announced they had been collaborating with Dutch game development studio Den of Thieves Games B.V. to update Sir, You Are Being Hunted to version 1.5 bringing various bug fixes, engine upgrades, and a revival of the multiplayer mode which until that point had been broken.
+On 1 September 2021, Big Robot announced they had been collaborating with Dutch game development studio Den of Thieves Games B.V. to update Sir, You Are Being Hunted to version 1.5 bringing various bug fixes, engine upgrades, and a revival of the multiplayer mode which until that point had been broken.

 Marketing and release

 In April 2013, two gameplay videos were released, showing a developer playing an early version of the game.

 Kickstarter backers were allowed to play an alpha version of the game before the full release, with it being reported that around 900 players had early access.

 On 19 August 2013, the alpha version was made available for Kickstarter backers and purchase through Steam or the Humble Store.

-On 1 May 2014, chap hop artist Professor Elemental released the song "Being Hunted" as a cross-promotion with the game's release date on the following day.
+On 1 May 2014, chap hop artist Professor Elemental released the song "Being Hunted" as a cross-promotion coinciding with the game's release.